open-sdg/open-sdg/docs/tutorials/frontpage-config.md

 This tutorial will describe how to use some configuration options for the frontpage of your Open SDG implementation.
 This is intended to be a continuation of the [quick start](../quick-start.md) tutorial.

-### Topics covered
+## Topics covered

 * Site configuration
 * Custom translations

 Note that this tutorial involves translation, and assumes that your Open SDG implementation is using the two languages included in the Quick Start: English and Spanish.
 If you have already added/removed languages, then when you see mentions of languages later in this tutorial, you may need to interpret accordingly.

-### Level of difficulty
+## Level of difficulty

 This tutorial involves working with text files, but requires no previous technical expertise.

 ## Customize some text on the frontpage

 Take a look at the frontpage of your Open SDG implementation (if you have not already done so, complete the [quick start](../quick-start.md) tutorial).
-Notice how, about the grid of goal icons, it says:
+Notice how, above the grid of goal icons, it says:

 ```
 Our data for Sustainable Development Goal indicators